An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Numerical experiments

-To evaluate the practical performance of the proposed model for the hidden dynamics problem, we compare four algorithms AK, AK-i, Prop, and Prop-i for solving~\cref{hidden}.
-In all experiments for \cref{Fig:hidden_error}, we set $\eta = 10^5$ in~\cref{proposed_varpro}. \Cref{Fig:hidden_error} presents the average of the eigenvalue errors $d(\alpha^{\star}, \alpha_{\exact})$ over 1,000 trials for the problem~\cref{hidden} with respect to varying $N$.
+To evaluate the practical performance of the proposed model for the hidden dynamics problem, we compare four algorithms AK, AK-i, Prop, and Prop-i for solving~\cref{hidden_noisy}.
+In all experiments for \cref{Fig:hidden_error,Fig:hidden_recon}, we set $\eta = 10^5$ in~\cref{proposed_varpro}. \Cref{Fig:hidden_error} presents the average of the eigenvalue errors $d(\alpha^{\star}, \alpha_{\exact})$ over 1,000 trials for the problem~\cref{hidden_noisy} with respect to varying $N$.
 In all algorithms, the eigenvalue error decreases as the number of snapshots $N$ increases.
 Similar to the periodic problem, the eigenvalue errors of Prop-i are less than those of the others for all values of $\sigma^2$ and $N$.
-Hence, we can conclude that, under the assumption that a sufficiently good initial guess is provided, the proposed model performs much better than the Askham--Kutz model.
+Hence, we can conclude that, under the assumption that a sufficiently good initial guess is provided, the proposed model performs much better than the $\ell^2$-optimized DMD model.
 Meanwhile, we notice from \cref{Fig:hidden_error} that the performance of Prop is similar to that of AK-i, and is a bit better than that of AK in general.
-This implies that, although the initialization scheme adopted by Prop is not the best one, it still performs as well as AK-i, an ideal case of the Askham--Kutz model.
-Therefore, we can conclude that the proposed model outperforms the state-of-the-art DMD models in the practical sense when applied to linear dynamical systems corrupted by multiplicative noise.
+This implies that, although the initialization scheme adopted by Prop is not the best one, it still performs as well as AK-i, an ideal case of the $\ell^2$-optimized DMD model. \Cref{Fig:hidden_recon} presents the average of the reconstruction errors $E_{\recon}$ over 1,000 trials for the problem~\cref{hidden_noisy}.
+Different from Figure~\ref{Fig:hidden_error}, the reconstruction errors of all algorithms are indistinguishable.
+Since the eigenvalues $-0.2 \pm 3.7i$ corresponding to the decaying signals barely affect on the reconstruction error, \cref{Fig:hidden_error,Fig:hidden_recon} imply that the eigenvalues corresponding to the growing signals recovered by all algorithms are almost identical while the proposed model yields more accurate values for the eigenvalues corresponding to the decaying signals than the $\ell^2$-optimized DMD model.
+That is, the proposed model outperforms the state-of-the-art DMD models in view of recovery of hidden dynamics.